French sworn translator in Barcelona — listed at the French Consulate

 Meet your sworn translator

-MAEC accreditation: official registry published by the Spanish Ministry of Foreign Affairs (search by language 'French' and autonomous community).
+MAEC accreditation: the official registry of sworn translators-interpreters is published by the Spanish Ministry of Foreign Affairs and can be consulted by filtering by language ('French') and autonomous community.

-Consular registration: the Consulat Général de France à Barcelone keeps the public list of recognised translators.
+Consular listing: the Consulat Général de France à Barcelone keeps its own list of translators.
 We share the data so you can verify both registrations directly at the official sources before commissioning the translation.

 We also serve other cities